- Make Pizza Like a PRO – Making Professional Pizza at Home

 Mix with the Flour

 Add the appropriate amount of flour according to the recipe.
 Remember that flour is always 100% of your total ingredients.
-Make sure you have enough for your pizza party, for yourself, and your loved ones.
+Make sure you have enough for your pizza party, yourself, and loved ones.

 Add the yeast mixture into the flour.